ThanhDuong2503/FlightPlanner/README.md

 You will also be able to get current weather data for your flight area.

 Fly save and happy landings! :)

+To start the dev server go to the frontend folder and run npm install and npm start